 With that investment, the company rebranded as Vidi and began focusing on building out what is now AirAsia Activities.
 The primary focus is developing a core supply of tours, activities, and attractions across the airline’s destination network.
 The platform now offers about 15,000 experiences across some 80 destinations served by AirAsia.
 The content comes both through direct contracts with operators as well as through partnerships with online travel agencies and other content aggregators.

 Plenty of airlines and hotels have been trying to cross-sell activities for years, but with very mixed results.
 Sarma is realistic about the challenges.
 “We realize just because you put a button on a website doesn’t mean it’s going to drive a lot of traffic,” he admits.

 They are focused on the post-booking, pre-departure window.
-For most AirAsia customers, he says, activity planning happens within a couple weeks of departure.
+For most AirAsia customers, he says, activity planning happens within a couple of weeks of departure.
 So they focus on personalized email and other marketing pre-trip for each traveler.
-The results so far, says Sarma, have been positive.
+The results so far says Sarma, have been positive.

 Taking on Klook

 What about Klook?
 Can the carrier compete with the Hong Kong-based online travel agency that has raised more than $500 million?
 Sarma professes plenty of admiration for the company, but he doesn’t seem worried.